greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/highavail/topics/g-recovering-from-segment-failures.html.md

 ### <a id="different_host"></a>Recover to A Different Host within the Cluster

-**Note:** Only full recovery is possible when recovering to a different host in the cluster.
+> **Note** Only full recovery is possible when recovering to a different host in the cluster.

 Follow these steps to recover all segments or just a subset of segments to a different host in the cluster: